-Map of Opportunity - Typically a depth structure map at Top Reservoir.
+Map of Opportunity - Typically a depth structure map at Top Reservoir with legible contour labels.
 Clearly annotated with: Maximum outline of the Opportunity, Location of seismic lines, Latitude/longitudes and UTMs suitable for georeferencing, Title box confirming the mapped property, Appropriate scale bars and annotation.